All Episodes

 They issued a directive requiring all staff with residents in long-term care facilities wearing masks almost immediately.

-The agency for health administration made on-site visits.
+The Agency for Health Administration made on-site visits.

 Ron DeSantis handled it really well up to now.

-I mean, it doesn't mean he won't make mistakes down the road, but uh, good job.
+I mean, it doesn't mean he won't make mistakes down the road, but good job because he went after the most vulnerable population.

-That the New York nursing home debacle is by far the worst.
+The New York nursing home debacle is by far the worst.

-And it says if Donald Trump had merely been accused of what Governor Cuomo did here in New York by forcing nursing homes to take coronavirus patients.
+And it says, if Donald Trump had merely been accused of what Governor Cuomo did here in New York by forcing nursing homes to take coronavirus patients, I didn't know this until two days ago.

 Like, what?